01 of 05

 Continue to 4 of 5 below.

-- Go for lunch on floating restaurant, The Glass Boat.
+- Go for lunch on the floating restaurant, The Glass Boat.

 - See Clifton Village and walk the Clifton Suspension Bridge